tiliv/antibody/README.md

 1. Create a folder inside `docs/journal/`
 2. Adjust its name to reflect the piece's public URL (called the "slug" for reasons you can freely read about).
 3. If you have images or audio to present, you will also add an `exhibits` folder inside of that.
 3. Create a file `index.md` just inside your URL folder.
-The top area is invisible in the main site except where those values are deliberately used during the build, like `title`.
+The top section of data is not published with the final site, but can be deliberately used to display things in the template.
 4. The required fields `layout` and `published` make it possible to preview the page in its current form. `public` will link it from the main page.
+5. After committing your own changes to a local feature branch, start a GitHub Pull Request.

 This is an example piece's `docs/journal/your-name-Your-Subject/index.md` template for examples: